 Rest for the first 24 hours is highly recommended with assistance to provide for the needs of other household members.
 The medications prescribed will aid in controlling your comfort and the type of medication you receive may vary dependent upon your individual tolerance and allergy profile.

-Similar to breast lift surgery, instructions will be provided for return to work and return to exercise usually at approximately 5-7 days and 6 weeks, respectively.
-Multiple follow-up visits and our office will be arranged, and patient's will be followed closely in the early postoperative period.
+Similar to breast lift surgery, postoperative breast augmentation instructions will be provided for return to work and return to exercise usually at approximately 5-7 days and 6 weeks, respectively.
+Multiple follow-up visits and our office will be arranged, and patient's will be followed closely during postoperative breast implant surgery.